 This project of visual art led by local artist Caroline Inckle will develop a new bespoke work in response to the unique habitat of the Forres Community Woodlands.
 Working alongside Forres Community Woodlands Trust, the work will be made using materials primarily gathered from the woodlands and then placed within the site for visitors to enjoy.
 A series of artist walks and talks will be held during the construction of work and following installation.

-The River Sings – Funding Round 4
+Song of the River – Funding Round 4

 Sub Asian Sound Kitchen – Funding Round 4